jaysylvester/citizen/README.md

         include: {
           head: {
             // If only the controller is specified, the default action handler() is
-            // called and the default view is rendered (_head.html in this case).
+            // called and the default view is rendered (_head.hbs in this case).
             controller: '_head'
           },
           header: {